martlemoree/netzwerkis/README.md

 You can find our complete documentation in the [Github Wiki](https://github.com/martlemoree/netzwerkis/wiki/).

 Please keep in mind, that this project is done by students.
 We aren´t network experts.
-The information will not be updated after 22.01.2022, so some informations can be outdatet.
+The information will not be updated after 22.01.2022, so some information can be outdatet.

 # Project partners